Philip-Owen/docker-nms/readme.md

 # Docker NMS

-An IP address monitoring tool.
+A simple network monitoring tool.

 IP addresses can be added and monitored for basic reachability.
 A cron job runs every 15 minutes to test reachability to all added devices.
+Websockets are used to push updated reachability status from the cron job to the client.
 Devices can also be tested individually using the `Ping` button within each device row.

 Built with React.js, Node.js, Express.js, PostgreSQL, and Docker.